 Happily that picture is changing, and as improved understanding and recognition that there may well be an equal number of girls as boys affected by autism spreads, there is every hope that more girls and women well get the understanding and support they need too.

-- For more information on girls with autism book on to our free parent training toolkit – see our training page for details.
+- For more information on girls with autism book on to our free parent training toolkit – see our Workshops page for details.

 - M is for Autism: The students of Limpsfield Grange School and Vicky Martin